Page created on August 24, 2021. Last updated on April 29, 2022 at 20:58

 Sacubitril is a first-in-class neprilysin inhibitor.
 Neprilysin is an enzyme which degrades the vasoactive peptides (ANP, BNP) in the body.
 These peptides are beneficial in heart failure.
 Neprilysin inhibitors must be combined with an ARB, the combination of which is known as angiotensin receptor-neprilysin inhibitor (ARNI).

-The only ARNI available at the time of writing is Entresto (valsartan/sacubitril).
-It is indicated in patients with HF who remain symptomatic despite treatment with beta blocker, ACE inhibitor, and MRA (class I recommendation).
+The only ARNI available at the time of writing is Entresto® (valsartan/sacubitril).
+In the 2021 guidelines it is recommended as a replacement for ACE-I (class IB recommendation) as part of optimal medical therapy, as they’re better than ACE inhibitors alone.
 Because ARNIs contain an ARB, they can’t be combined with an ACE inhibitor and must therefore replace it.
 However, they may be combined with MRAs.

 SGLT2 inhibitors like dapagliflozin and empagliflozin were initially discovered as treatment of diabetes mellitus.
-Nowadays we have evidence that these drugs are effective in treating HF as well, even in patients without DM.
-They prevent the development of heart failure in patients with DM, and they prevent the progression of heart failure in all patients, with or without DM.
+Nowadays we have evidence that these drugs are effective in treating HF as well, even in the absence of DM.

 An integral part of HF treatment is RAAS blockade, which increases the risk for hyperkalaemia.
 In the case of hyperkalaemia, rather than stopping these medications, other measures to prevent hyperkalaemia should be tried first.
 A potassium-reduced diet is always indicated.